drinking/DKFilterView/README.md

 ```
 ###Customization

-Implement `DKFilterViewDelegate` to custome your owner header view or click behavior.
+Implement `DKFilterViewDelegate` to customize your own header view or click behavior.

 ```objc